phpmyadmin/phpmyadmin/faq.rst

 Themes are configured with :config:option:`$cfg['ThemePath']`, :config:option:`$cfg['ThemeManager']` and :config:option:`$cfg['ThemeDefault']`.
-Under :config:option:`$cfg['ThemePath']`, you should not delete the directory "pmahomme" or its underlying structure, because this is the system theme used by phpMyAdmin. "pmahomme" contains all images and styles, for backwards compatibility and for all themes that would not include images or css-files.
+Under :config:option:`$cfg['ThemePath']`, you should not delete the directory ``pmahomme`` or its underlying structure, because this is the system theme used by phpMyAdmin. ``pmahomme`` contains all images and styles, for backwards compatibility and for all themes that would not include images or css-files.
 If :config:option:`$cfg['ThemeManager']` is enabled, you can select your favorite theme on the main page.
 Your selected